 Where to stay during your 24 hours in Venice:

-When in Venice, you can stay at one of the 10 best hotels in Venice or you can find a little Airbnb of your own.
-There are six different neighborhoods in Venice.
-Make sure to decide which neighborhood fits with your itinerary the best.
+If you are only spending a day in Venice, then you won’t need to find a place to stay.
+But if you are planning on spending 24 hours or more on the island, then it is worth it to choose a nice hotel.
+There are a variety of options when it comes to where to stay in Venice.
+You can stay at one of the 10 best hotels in Venice or you can find a little Airbnb of your own.
 When I was in Venice, I stayed at the Hotel Dona Palace and LOVED it.

 While we were in Venice, we stayed at this DREAM of a hotel.
 We decided to splurge (for my birthday) and pay extra for this beautiful hotel.
 When we saw the picture, I never thought we would actually be able to afford it.
 However, we got the Deluxe Royal Suite, as pictured above, for only $220 a night!
 I have never felt more like a queen than getting the true royal treatment in this hotel.
 It was on the main island of Venice, and it was easy to get to.
 I would highly recommend this one-of-a-kind night stay.
 Since we were only able to stay for one night, we decided to truly splurge.